tdickson96/Team-Profile-Generator/README.md

 ---
 ## About

     Creating a webpage with the basic information of your professional work team.
 Runs using Node and Inquirer.
+Test with Jest.
+Uses Bootstrap and jQuery.

 ---
 ## Story

+    As a team lead, I wanted to develop basic informational cards on my employees that I can share with other professions and add to our client website.

 ---
-## Criteria
+## Video Walkthrough

+    Running the application in the command-line: https://drive.google.com/file/d/148mM57cIo2JbZg_ySWyfJPOXeA34E0jv/view Running the tests in the command-line with Jest:

 ---
 ## Technology

+    Node
+    Inquirer
+    Jest
+    JavaScript
+    jQuery
+    Bootstrap
+    Materials Icons

 ---
 ## Install

-    Clone the repository, install dependencies, and in command-line type "node app.js"
+    Clone the repository, Node.js installed, install dependencies ("npm install"), and in command-line type "node app.js"

     Clone the repository: